 The AMS worldwide mission is to provide for the spiritual, sacramental and pastoral care of the 1.8 million Catholics serving in the armed forces, their family members, students at the Military Academies, patients in VA medical centers and US governmental personnel serving abroad.
 It is the only agency responsible for endorsing and granting faculties to Catholic chaplains and deacons in service to those populations.
-Archbishop Timothy Broglio is the Ordinary of the Archdiocese and Bishop Richard Higgins, Bishop Richard Spencer, Bishop Neal Buckon, and Bishop Robert Coyle are the four Auxiliaries.
+Archbishop Timothy Broglio is the Ordinary of the Archdiocese and Bishop Richard Spencer, Bishop Neal Buckon, Bishop William (Bill) Muhm, and Bishop Joseph L. Coffey are the four Auxiliaries.
 In support of the mission, they spend 65% of their time on pastoral visits to over 220 military locations in 29 countries and 153 VA Medical Centers throughout the United States.

 Unique Need for Financial Support

 Unlike a typical diocese the AMS has no territorial borders.
 Its mission is worldwide and it supports the military members and their families wherever they are assigned or deployed.
 Also, there are no parishes which provide a weekly source of funds to support the Archdiocese.
 Solicitation of funds on military installations is severely limited by government mandate.

 Another unique requirement for the AMS is to maintain faithfully and provide Sacramental Records (baptisms, confirmations, marriages) for anybody receiving the sacraments at a military installation.
 The AMS stores over 2.5 million records and receives over 10,000 requests for copies of records each year.